iKarmaaa123/goals-app/README.md

 <h1>End-to-End AWS ECS Project</h1>

-<h2> Project Overview </h2>
+<h2> Overview </h2>

-This AWS ECS end-to-end project involves deploying and running a Node.js goals-management application, which allows users to create and manage their own goals, to AWS ECS.
+This AWS ECS end-to-end project involves deploying a node.js goals-management application, which allows users to create and manage their own goals, to AWS ECS.
 The technologies I used were Terraform, Docker, AWS, GitHub Actions, and Node.js.
 Terraform modules were used to create code that was both reusable and adhered to standard practices when writing Terraform code.
 AWS services such as ECS, ECR, VPC, Route53, CloudWatch, and ACM were utilised for this project.
 Best practices were followed and implemented within the project, as you will see when we discussed some of the various static analysis tools I used to ensure my Terraform and Docker image addressed any vulnerabilities and adhered to best security practices.
 Git pre-commit hooks were also used to ensure Terraform code was scanned and adhered to best practices before being committed and pushed to GitHub.

+This README outlines how step-by-step how to set up and run your Docker containers locally, how to push your Docker images to AWS ECR, and how to set up the AWS ECS infrastructure with other AWS components that we will be using to deploy our containerised applications to.

 <h2> Prerequisites </h2>

-In order to follow this project you will need the following installed:
+To follow this project you will need the following installed:

 🛠 Prerequisites
 Before starting on this project, be sure to have the following installed on your computer: